harshitpaunikar1/model-free-vertical-text-ocr/.github/project-buildup-history.md

 - Task summary: Came back after lunch and realized added one more evaluation metric that felt missing from the earlier comparison.
 - Deliverable: Wrapped it up properly this time.
+## 2025-04-23 - Day 11: README check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
+- Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.